 Valuing Nursing Home Bed Sore Cases From a Settlement & Verdict Perspective

-The nursing home attorneys at Rosenfeld Injury Lawyers appreciate the devastating impact a pressure sore has on both the individual and their family.
+The nursing home attorneys at Rosenfeld Injury Lawyers LLC appreciate the devastating impact a pressure sore has on both the individual and their family.
 Our law firm has successfully recovered compensation on nursing home bedsore cases across most counties in Illinois and outside the state.
 We invite you to contact our office for a free review of your circumstance today.
 As with all of our nursing home negligence matters, we only charge a legal fee when there is a recovery for you.

 JOHNSON VS. OSF; WINNEBAGO COUNTY; $120,000 SETTLEMENT